-Do not discharge a patient due to unexpected urine drug screen result
+Don't discharge a patient due to an unexpected toxicology result.

-Stopping buprenorphine due to an abnormal urine drug screen is akin to stopping a statin for an abnormal LDL or stopping metformin for an abnormal HgbA1c.
+Stopping buprenorphine because of an abnormal toxicology test is akin to stopping a statin for an abnormal LDL or withholding metformin for an abnormal HgbA1c.

 Discuss harm reduction strategies with all patients